 Enjoy a little fresh air, exercise and greenery every day

 During your breaks, get outside if you can.
-A walk in the fresh air and sunshine will release those wonderful endorphins, which boost happiness, and studies have shown that moving your body can even alleviate symptoms of depression.
+A walk in the fresh air and sunshine will release those beautiful endorphins, which boost happiness, and studies have shown that moving your body can even alleviate symptoms of depression.
 What's more, physical activity outdoors and "exposure to nature" are known to have positive effects on your mental health.

 At Huckletree West, there's an outdoor area where beautiful urban gardens run the length of the space with water features – perfect if you can only spare a few minutes for a break.